andli/ch_points/README.md

 Profit:
 `Points: 10 (Time Vault [7], Mana Vault [1], Tainted Pact [1], Tolarian Academy [1])`

-This text line is put in the clipboard and can be pasted in the description of your deck on Moxfield:
+This text line is put in the clipboard 📋 and can be pasted in the description of your deck on Moxfield:

 ![image info](./example.png)

+## Additional functionality
+`./ch_points --list` will print the official points list